vanman247/WP2/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who am I?
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Ammon Van Engelenhoven

-- I rock a great mustache
+- I love to play D&D!
-- I'm extremely loyal to my family
+- I can eat an entire pizza in one sitting.

 What else do you need?